Take native animal from the wild permits

-Taking a protected native animal, or the eggs of a protected native animal, from the wild requires a permit.
-You may want to take a native animal from the wild for one of the below reasons:
+You must have a permit to take a protected native animal, or the eggs of a protected native animal, from the wild.
+You may be considering taking a native animal from the wild for one of the below reasons:

 A permit does not allow a permit holder to sell, lease, gift or give away the animal to any other person.